Note: Our best free Linux firewalls round-up has been fully updated. This feature was first published in June 2010.

 - Rating: 9/10

-It has a cleaner interface and feels smoother to use.
-Once again, being BSD, some of the terminology used is confusing, but doesn't take long to get to grips with.
+This distro has a clean interface and is very smooth to use.
+Once again, as it's based on BSD, some of the terminology used is confusing, but doesn't take long to get to grips with.

-pfSense is possibly the most feature-rich firewall distribution out there, but falls down due to its lack of extra features that aren't entirely firewall-related.
-If you're just after a firewall, you won't go wrong by choosing pfSense, but if you need anything extra, you'll need another box to put it all on.
+pfSense is possibly the most feature-rich firewall distro out there, but falls down due to a lack of non-firewall-related extra features.
+If you're just after a simple firewall, you can't go wrong by choosing pfSense, but if you need anything above and beyond that basic functionality, you may want to consider one of the other distros.

 The most complete firewall distribution here, but it doesn't come with any non-firewall extras.